-Toshiaki Takahashi works on numerous dispute resolution matters involving litigation and international arbitration.
-In 2016, he gained an order to set aside an arbitral award from the Osaka High Court, which was the second case where a Japanese court set aside an arbitral award under the current Japanese Arbitration Act that went into effect in 2004.
-In addition, Toshiaki has substantial experience in drafting, reviewing, and negotiating contracts, including construction (EPC) contracts, labor matters, and anticorruption matters.
+Toshiaki Takahashi represents domestic and international business companies and investment funds.
+He works on dispute resolution matters related to business transactions, torts, product liability, control of a company, real estate investment, and renewable energy, among others.
+Toshiaki notably gained an order to set aside an arbitral award from the Osaka High Court, which was the second case where a Japanese court set aside an arbitral award under the current Japanese Arbitration Act.
+In addition, he has substantial experience in drafting, reviewing, and negotiating contracts (including construction [EPC]), labor matters, and international arbitration.

 Toshiaki served a secondment at the Japanese arm of a major U.S. retail company, where he handled anticorruption matters, including negotiation of anticorruption clauses with business partners.

-Prior to becoming a lawyer, Toshiaki worked at a major Japanese news agency as a staff writer, where he covered the massive earthquake that hit Niigata prefecture in 2004.
+Prior to becoming a lawyer, Toshiaki worked at a major Japanese news agency as a staff writer.

 - June 25, 2018